Tewodros-Mekonnen/TitusTransportation-TruckDriverTripCalculator/README.md

       2 extra stop payment, a 2 stopper will receive 1 extra stop payment etc...
    3. loading/unloading fee

-   therefore, total payment will be milePay + extraStopPayment + loading/unloading fee All of these variables are defined(naming is different inside the program) both inside AldiStores.java and DriverTrip.java
+   therefore, total payment will be milePay + extraStopPayment + loading/unloading fee.
+   All of these variables are defined(naming is different inside the program) both inside AldiStores.java and DriverTrip.java